roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 };
 ```

-5. Then download the file:
+5. Then, download the file:

 ``` javascript
 // Downloads the file
 bucket.file(fileName).download(options);
 ```

-6. Explore the sample code here to see how to use `fs` to read a file: https://nodejs.dev/reading-files-with-nodejs
+6. Explore the sample code here to see how to use `fs` to read a file: https://nodejs.dev/reading-files-with-nodejs.

 7. Add a block of code to read the downloaded file and return it to the web page.
 This will take the place of the existing `res.send...` code.